TomC17/TomC17/README.md

   #### 🛠 Working On
-  - My Final Year Project!
+  - My Final Year Project - A strategy RPG called Novus Conquest, developed with AI tools as part of a study into how the integration of AI tools can affect the workflow of a Game Developer.
   - Steam Deck Frontend Themes

   #### 📚 Learning About